HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/database/exportsourcejson.md

 ## Procedures

 1. Click **Export**.

     ![Export Source](../../assets/images/exportjson.png)

      The export button downloads the Source text in .json format with a filename *selected schema*.json (e.g,reportschema.json).

+Follow that process if you want to [Import schema to a database](../../references/usingdominorestapi/administrationui.md#import-schema-to-a-database).